uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 		  = IA
 ```

-`IA` is not already in the dictionary, so it is added and assign it to the code 4.
+`IA` is not already in the dictionary, so it is added and assigned to the code 4.
 The docoder’s dictionary now looks like this:

 | Code | Bits         | Sequence |